You are hereSingapore F1 Grand Prix Weekend Break

 The races are held in the city centre, with the track maundering around Marina Bay, past the city’s hotels, theatres and shops.
 This lends itself to endless amount of shopping and adds to the complexity of choosing the right hotel, because you might need one that will allow you to see the drivers from the comfort of your room.

-Another thing about the Singapore GP is: the races are held in the night (F1’s first place for racing in the night) leaving the day free for you to do something else.
+Having the race in the night adds to Singapore's charm as a Formula1 GP destination (it's F1’s first place for racing in the night); this leaves the day free for you to do something else.
 There are plenty of trendy places to eat with a mixture of Chinese, Indonesian, Malay, Indian and a light dusting of colonialism to choose from.

 To pass the day before the night race/practice sessions you can visit some of Singapore world renown art centres such as Singapore Art Museum (SAM) and Asian Civilizations Museum with a collection of ancient Asian art and artefacts from India, Middle East, China and Southeast Asia.
 Located on the Bay is Esplande – Theatres On The Bay, Singapore’s version of Lincoln Center showcases Western and Asian music, drama, dance and comedy along with Southeast Asia’s largest art Library.